-Can you take CBD oil on a plane?
+Can You Take CBD Oil on a Plane?

-One of the most common queries we get concerning legality is whether or not you can take cannabidiol on a flight.
-Since people get used to the daily routine of buying CBD and taking CBD, the prospect of not being able to take it abroad for business or on holiday can be frustrating.
+Flying with CBD is a very common question.
+Since people get used to the daily routine of taking CBD, the prospect of not being able to take it abroad for business or on holiday can be frustrating.